oborgen/nano_var/packages/nano_var/README.md

 ```

 Call `loadDetails` and then call `nanoRead` on the returned Future instance to
-get a NanoRead instance that updates whenever the Future is completed:
+get a NanoRead instance that updates whenever the Future instance is completed:

 ```
 final futureNanoRead = loadDetails(1).nanoRead;